 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 Theology is a fascinating and vital subject that challenges those who study it to think critically about God, human existence, the world we live in and the role of religion in our lives.
-Catholic theological studies is designed to provide students with knowledge of the Catholic theological, intellectual and cultural tradition and the critical issues that arise in the study of its origins, formative periods, and foundational documents.
-Students will be provided with the skills and ethical understanding to participate in current debates about the place of the Catholic intellectual tradition in a globalised world.
+Students will be provided with the skills and ethical understanding to participate in current debates about the place of the Christian intellectual tradition in a globalised world.

 Is this the right course for you?

-If you have interest in some of the most profound questions concerning God and humanity this is the course for you.
-If you seek a sophisticated engagement with Catholic intellectual, ethical and cultural traditions in dialogue with peoples of other living faiths, this is certainly the course for you.
-If you are interested in analysing the moral, religious and political questions lying at the heart of our culture, you will find this a stimulating and challenging course.
+If you have interest in some of the most profound questions concerning God and humanity, this is the course for you.
+If you seek a sophisticated engagement with Catholic intellectual, ethical and cultural traditions in dialogue with peoples of other faiths, you will find this a stimulating and challenging course.